 "Steel Phantoms are the mysterious, invisible force in a great whirlwind that would be but a run-of-the-mill eddy if not for them.
 They like Top Chef and Leonard Bernstein."

-ARMS has had the pleasure of sharing the stage with bands including Walkmen, White Rabbits, Passion Pit, The Love Language, A Place to Bury Strangers, Japandroids, Braids, Hospitality, Caveman, and Asobi Seksu.
+ARMS is Todd Goldstein and Tlacael Esparza.
+ARMS has shared the stage with Passion Pit, Walkmen, Beach House, White Rabbits, The Long Winters, A Place to Bury Strangers, Japandroids, Hospitality, Caveman, Asobi Seksu, and more.